 - Salespeople are incentivized by commission, so they move on from unqualified leads (who may have actually turned into an opportunity) too quickly.

-- SDRs are solely focused on top-of-funnel, so they are able to maintain a persistence cadence and follow up an adequate number of times.
+- SDRs are solely focused on top-of-funnel, so they are able to maintain a persistent cadence and follow up an adequate number of times.

 A buyer’s decision process is not only influenced by the number of decision-makers that must come to a consensus but also how complicated it is to implement and adopt your solution.